 With this in mind, we asked our internal focus group (the Generations FCU Human Resources team, whose members maintain ninja-level child- and pet-wrangling skills) for their top child and pet safety tips.
 We learned that there are many similarities between making a home child and pet-proof.
 Here their key recommendations:

-- Keep it locked.
 Storing potentially dangerous items won’t help if your baby or fur baby learns to use a drawer pull or cabinet knob.
 Doors, windows and baby gates should also be in use for maximum home safety.
 Sliding electrical outlet covers, tamper resistant locks, straps and latches are available at online retailers, as well as home improvement stores and at some local grocery stores.
-Read up on consumer reviews, and determine whether your locks need an upgrade as your smallest family members get even more curious and adventurous.
+Read up on consumer reviews for guidance.
+Also determine whether your locks need an upgrade as your smallest family members get even more curious and adventurous.

-- Keep appliances family-friendly.
 A panelist with a highly inquisitive pre-kindergartner in the house says that a door-in-door refrigerator with the freezer on bottom helps her child safely gain some independence.
 She can easily pack for snack time because mom has already put those items in reach.
-Also, electronic panel locks on stoves and microwaves are now available at a variety of price ranges, and physical locks are also available online and at home improvement stores.
+Also, electronic panel locks on stoves and microwaves are now available at a variety of price ranges.
+And physical locks are also available online and at home improvement stores.